Political Intelligence in Business Leaders

 Politically intelligent leadership requires the capacity to interact strategically with all stakeholders and to shape a future for the greater good.
 Not all leaders have good motives, but leaders who have a mature level of PQ want to make a positive difference to the world, and they achieve this through their determination, skill, and readiness to learn more.
 They mobilise people they trust from their networks, and deliver a better future.

-While attending a two-day BTA workshop with Prof. Dr. Andrew Kakabadse, I learned how the extent to which a leader needs to mature and draw upon their PQ increases up the organisational hierarchy.
+While attending a two-day business transformation workshop in Germany with Professor.
+Dr. Andrew Kakabadse, I learned how the extent to which a leader needs to mature and draw upon their PQ increases up the organisational hierarchy.
 Also that in contrast, leaders appear to draw most on their emotional intelligence (EQ) at the management levels, and less so at strategic and governance levels.

 – Winston Churchill